elfi-dev/elfi/docs/usage/tutorial.rst

 ELFI tutorial
 =============

 This tutorial covers the basics of using ELFI, i.e. how to make models, save results for later use and run different inference algorithms.

-Let's begin by importing libraries that we will use and specify some settings.
+Let’s begin by importing libraries that we will use and specify some settings.

 .. code:: ipython3